ethereum-optimism/optimism-tutorial/getting-started/README.md

    ![](assets/remix-query.png)

-1. Type a greeting and then click **setGreeting**.
+1. Type a greeting (preferably, one that starts with the word `Remix`) and then click **setGreeting**.
 Approve the transaction in your wallet.
    Note that if the greeting includes a comma you need to enclose it in quotes.

    <img src="assets/remix-tx.png" width="300" />